1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 3.98 Stars!

 Mahmoud Ahmadinejad will never recapture that revolutionary purity he once seemed to possess as the man of the people who was elected president in the upset of 2005.
 Today, he appears, as The New York Times puts it, “as the shrewd and ruthless front man for a clerical military and political elite that is more unified and emboldened than at any time since the 1979 revolution.”

 When your adversary is making a fool of himself, get out of the way.
 That is a rule of politics Lyndon Johnson once put into the most pungent of terms.
 U.S. fulminations will change nothing in Tehran.
-But they would enable the regime to divert attention to U.S. meddling in ’s affairs and portray the candidate robbed in this election, Mir-Hossein Mousavi, as a poodle of the Americans.
+But they would enable the regime to divert attention to U.S. meddling in Iran’s affairs and portray the candidate robbed in this election, Mir-Hossein Mousavi, as a poodle of the Americans.

 When Nikita Khrushchev bathed the Hungarian revolution in blood, Ike did not break relations.
 Khrushchev was at Camp David three years later.